dharpranoy/Brainfuck/README.txt

 ^ to output the integer value of the current cell

-[   ] while loop (it will run until the value of the current cell is 0)
+[   ] while loop (it will run until the value of the current cell is not 0)

 , user input and putting into the current cell

 1) pip install colorama
-2) dnf install figlet or apt-get install figlet for your distro
+2) dnf install figlet -y or apt-get install -y figlet for your distro
 3) Download the brainfuck.py file and run